[Only a few find it]

 “Jesus is “‘the stone you builders rejected, which has become the cornerstone.’
 Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.” –Acts 4:11-12

-When I think about religion I’m also thinking about the stuff that appears to be religious from the outside.
+When I think about religion I’m also thinking about the things that appears to be religious from the outside.
 A truly religious person (in a narrower sense) is fixed on God.
 There’s a difference.
 Because C.S.
 Lewis puts things into words in a way that I can’t, this is what I’m trying to say:

 “The word religion is extremely rare in the New Testament or the writings of mystics.
 The reason is simple.
 Those attitudes and practices to which we give the collective name of religion are themselves concerned with religion hardly at all.
 To be religious is to have one’s attention fixed on God and on one’s neighbor in relation to God.
 Therefore, almost by definition, a religious man, or a man when he is being religious, is not thinking about religion; he hasn’t the time.
 Religion is what we (or he himself at a later moment) call his activity from outside.”
 C.S.
 Lewis/The World’s Last Night